-Satellite validation is the process to verify that remotely sensed geophysical products (such as methane concentrations) are consistent with a reference "ground" truth while taking into account accuracy, known biases, and precision (von Clarmann, 2006).

-- 10 Validation is carried out by performing a comparison against a reference that can be considered as a truth, or that is itself validated.
+Satellite validation is the process of verifying that remotely sensed geophysical products (such as methane concentrations) are consistent with a reference "ground" truth while taking into account accuracy, known biases, and precision (von Clarmann, 2006).
+Validation is carried out by performing a comparison against a reference that can be considered as a truth, or that is itself validated.
 Often, when such a truth is not available, an alternative is cross-validation.
-A cross-validation seeks to verify that measurements reported by a set of products are mutually consistent within reported error ranges (von Clarmann, 2006). - Previous studies have validated spaceborne methane measurements in different contexts.
+A cross-validation seeks to verify that measurements reported by a set of products are mutually consistent within reported error ranges (von Clarmann, 2006).

+Previous studies have validated spaceborne methane measurements in different contexts.
 A brief overview of the history of spaceborne methane measurements is included in the broad review by Thies and Bendix (2011), with considerably more detail in the slightly older review by Bréon and Ciais (2010).
 Spaceborne methane measurements use different techniques.
-Down-looking (nadir or slant) shortwave measure- - 20 ments (i.e. from reflected solar radiation), such as from the Measurements Of Pollution In The Troposphere (MOPITT) (Pfister et al., 2005), the SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY (SCIAMACHY) (Frankenberg et al., 2005), or the Greenhouse Gases Observing Satellite (GOSAT) Thermal And Near infrared Sensor for carbon Observation (TANSO)-Fourier Transform Spectrometer (FTS) - 25 shortwave (Yoshida et al., 2011; Morino et al., 2011), are limited to total columns in daytime clear-sky conditions.
+Down-looking (nadir or slant) shortwave measurements (i.e. from reflected solar radiation), such as from the SCanning Imaging Absorption SpectroMeter for Atmospheric CHartographY (SCIAMACHY) (Frankenberg et al., 2005), or the Greenhouse Gases Observing Satellite (GOSAT) Thermal And Near infrared Sensor for carbon Observation (TANSO)-Fourier transform spectrometer (FTS) shortwave (Yoshida et al., 2011; Morino et al., 2011; Inoue et al., 2014), are limited to total columns in daytime clear-sky conditions.
 Thermal infrared measurements, such as from the Tropospheric Emission Spectrometer (TES) (Worden et al., 2012; Wecht et al., 2012), the Atmospheric InfraRed Sounder (AIRS) (Xiong et al., 2008), the Infrared Atmospheric Sounding Interferometer (IASI) (Razavi et al., 2009), or the GOSAT TANSO-FTS Thermal Infra-Red (TIR) band (Saitoh et al., 2012) do not depend on the Sun and have the potential to measure the vertical distribution, although the latter depends on the spectral ranges used and on sufficient degrees of freedom for signal (DOFS) being available in the measurement (at least 2 DOFS are needed to resolve vertical information).
-Even

-- 5 where the measurement contains insufficient information for resolving features vertically, thermal infrared can still complement shortwave observations whose sensitivity generally maximises lower in the troposphere, and thus (in the case of methane) closer to the sources.
-Measurements in a limb geometry, such as from the Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) (Raspollini et al., 2006), have - a higher vertical resolution but a less precise horizontal geolocation due to the long path through the atmosphere, and cannot measure close to the surface.
-A special case of limb measurements are solar occultation measurements, such as those carried out by the Atmospheric Chemistry Experiment (ACE)-FTS (De Mazière et al., 2008).
-Looking at a solar source, those measurements have a very high signal-to-noise ratio, at the price of a low number of measurements (two profiles measured per orbit).
+Even where the measurement contains insufficient information for resolving features vertically, thermal infrared can still complement shortwave observations whose sensitivity generally maximizes lower in the troposphere, and thus (in the case of methane) closer to the sources.
+Measurements in a limb geometry, such as from the Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) (Raspollini et al., 2006), have a higher vertical resolution but a less precise horizontal geolocation due to the long path through the atmosphere, and cannot measure close to the surface.
+One type of limb measurements are solar occultation measurements, such as those carried out by the Atmospheric Chemistry Experiment (ACE)-FTS (De Mazière et al., 2008).
+Looking at a solar source, those measurements have a very high signal to noise ratio, at the price of a low number of measurements (two profiles measured per orbit).